LennyPhoenix/GodotDiscordSDK/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a report to help us improve
+about: Create a bug report to help us improve the project.
-title: ''
 labels: bug
 assignees: LennyPhoenix
 ---

 **Describe the bug**